GiacomoAdamo/MLP-RBF-networks/README.md

 ### Dependencies andExecuting program

  - Download the repo with all the subdirectiories of a subset of interest
+ - Check if Python 3.10 is installed on your machine
  - Run the following command to install al the dependencies required for this project
 ```
 pip install -r requirements.txt